 This is not just an opportunity for developed economies but critical for developing economies.”

 It is an interesting thought path to pursue, and if it could be done, it would enhance the ability of water utilities to make critical upgrades without causing financial issues for consumers or utilities themselves.

 Inframanage.com observes that this issue is part of the challenge of managing water, wastewater, and stormwater networks.

 Municipalities and water utilities have existing networks, permits, infrastructure and customers to supply within the current requirements of legislation, regulation and contractual agreements.

-At the same time a range of new technologies and techniques that are becoming available within the marketplace.
+At the same time, a range of new technologies and techniques are becoming available in the marketplace.
 Can these be integrated into existing systems, and does this make sense?

 As part of this planning scenarios can be developed around changes in environmental standards, water availability, permit requirements.